AzmeerMuhammad/036_HackX/README.md

 This project is for demonstration purposes.

-## 🤝 Contributing

-This is an MVP demonstration.
-For production use, additional security, testing, and compliance measures would be required.

 ## ⚠️ Disclaimer

 This platform is for demonstration purposes only.
 It does not replace professional medical advice, diagnosis, or treatment.
 If you're in crisis, please contact emergency services immediately.

----

-Built with ❤️ for mental health support in Pakistan